galaxyproject/training-material/topics/statistics/tutorials/age-prediction_with_ml/tutorial.md

 ## Get dataset

-We proceed to the analysis by uploading the dataset.
-The dataset has `133` rows corresponding to humans and over `27,000` columns specifying genes.
-The last column `age` contains the chronological age of humans.
-For the validation set, this `age` column is predicted and r2 metric is computed.
+We proceed to the analysis by uploading the RNA-seq dataset.

 > ### {% icon hands_on %} Hands-on: Data upload
 >